radicazz/laya/docs/features/logging.md

 // If debug priority is disabled, compute_expensive_value() is NOT called
 ```

-This is handled by SDL internally - Laya doesn't add overhead.
+This is handled by SDL internally - Laya's wrapper preserves this efficiency.

 ### Compile-Time Format Checking